oroinc/documentation/backend/configuration/annotation/config.rst

 * **enabled** *boolean* - indicates whether the entity can have comments.

 * **immutable** *boolean* - is used to prohibit changing the comment association state (regardless of whether it is enabled or not) for the entity.
-If TRUE, than the current state cannot be changed.
+If TRUE, then the current state cannot be changed.

 ``customer``
 ~~~~~~~~~~~~